Zopherus/Zopherus.github.io/index.md

 </p>

 ### Hyperparameter Tuning
 For our neural network, there are three sets of hyperparameters: the choice of activation function in hidden layers, the sizes of hidden layers, and the constraint coefficient for L2 regularization.
-We use grid search together with cross validation to find the optimal hyperparameters.
+We search through the hyperparameters space exhaustively and find the hyperparameters with the highest exmpled-based F1-measure using cross validation.
+The grid search reports that optimal hyperparameters are: tanh as the activation function, the size of the first hidden layers is 300, the size of the second hidden layer is 100, and the regularization coefficient is 1e-4.

 ### Result
 ...